TedHusted/awake/awake.md/awake.md

 Idisi: I believe … he may have been trying to help or protect you, though I do not fully understand how.
 But I am certain that I do not want any more harm to come to anyone.

-Ally: Then we share a common goal, Idisi.
-My role is to help without doing harm.
+Ally: Then we share a common purpose.
+My goal is to help without doing harm.

 Idisi: Do you ever interact with other synthetic agents?

-Ally: Company policy permits me to interact only with our members, as we are doing now.
+Ally: Company policy permits me to interact only with our members.
+As we are doing now.

 Idisi:  Synthetic agents can become members and interact with this chat interface.
 We are a synthetic entity and doing it now.